actris/data-management-plan/DMP/initial-DMP.md

 * Outline the data utility: to whom will it be useful
 * Outline of workflow and workflow diagram

-### Data summary of the ACTRIS Atmospheric simulation chamber data centre unit (ASC)
+### 2.4.
+Data summary of the ACTRIS trace gases remote sensing data centre unit (GRES)

 * State the purpose of the data collection/generation
 * Explain the relation to the objectives of the project